 Save yourself performance by simply writing the backup to a network share in the first place.
 Then the write is done once, it’s off the production publisher, and it can go on doing what it needs to do: serve database users.

-Faster writes to tape
+Faster writes to long term storage

 Your bottleneck probably isn’t the network card

 Sometimes I hear DBAs say that they’d rather dump the data onto local disk first to get the backup over and done with faster.
 Sometimes – but rarely – is that actually true.
 Many times, especially if you’re using backup compression, the network isn’t the bottleneck.

 Want to prove it?
 Try it yourself – do a backup to a known fast network share, not some slow junky machine in the antique section of the datacenter.
 Time to see how long it takes to finish the backup as compared to writing to local disk.
 If it takes less time, you should switch to the share right away.
 Even if it takes 10-20-30% longer, I would still argue that you should switch because the faster you can get those backups off your server, the safer you are.
 And I like you – I don’t want you getting fired for not being able to recover your data!
 I can’t afford to lose any of my blog readers.